apache/mxnet/docs/api/ndarray.rst

 Public APIs
 ^^^^^^^^^^^
-.. function:: choose_element(...)
+.. function:: choose_element_0index(...)

-   Choose one element from each line(row for python, column for R/Julia) in lhs according to index indicated by rhs
+   Choose one element from each line(row for python, column for R/Julia) in lhs according to index indicated by rhs.
+This function assume rhs uses 0-based index.

    :param lhs: Left operand to the function.
    :type lhs: NDArray